Carter Work Project 2023

 “Though we could never fill their shoes, we are so incredibly honored to be given the opportunity to carry President and Mrs. Carter’s legacy forward through the continuation of the Carter Work Project,” Brooks said.

-The 2023 Jimmy & Rosalynn Carter Work Project will take place at Habitat Charlotte Region’s large-scale affordable housing neighborhood, The Meadows at Plato Price.
+The 2023 Jimmy & Rosalynn Carter Work Project took place at Habitat Charlotte Region’s large-scale affordable housing neighborhood, The Meadows at Plato Price.
 Named after the Plato Price School, this historically significant West Charlotte area was once a thriving African-American neighborhood.
 Plato Price School closed in the 1960s when desegregation took hold, and the land lay vacant until the city of Charlotte donated it to Habitat Charlotte Region in 2019.

 Habitat Charlotte Region broke ground on the project Sept.
 8, 2021.
 With seven homes already under construction, the entire 39-home project is expected to be completed by early 2025.